onepub-dev/nginx-le/cli/README.md

 * no down time when renewing certificates
 * for Public facing servers, works with any DNS server

-The key disadvantage
-* for Private servers we only support NameCheap.
-* currently supports a max of 10 Private servers

 ## Automatic renewal

 Both Public facing and internal Private Web Servers wiil have their certificates automatically renewed.

 ## No down time.
-Nginx-LE is able to renew certificate WITHOUT taking your web server offline.
+Nginx-LE is able to renew a certificate WITHOUT taking your web server offline.

 Nginx-LE leaves your web server fully operational whilst it acquires or renews a certificate.
 Once a new certificate is available it perform an Nginx `reload` command which